 Customer satisfaction with subscription TV and Internet service providers continues to decline, a survey finds.

 The Fast Money traders share their final trades of the day.

 The Fast Money traders take a look at today's biggest market movers.

 CNBC's Jackie DeAngelis discusses the day's activity in the commodities markets.
-Oil was down on the day, as investors worry about growth in China and the U.S. Nat gas was down on the day, as well.
-And gold closed at $1,342.70.
+Oil was up on the day, nat gas was up slightly, and gold was up, as well, but still closed under $1,300.

-CNBC's Rick Santelli discusses bond prices and the Treasury market.
+CNBC's Rick Santelli discusses bond prices and yields.